hugo-t-b/scriptor/scriptor/README.md

 ```

 ### I-stems and irregular forms
-A second, optional options argument can be used to specify whether a third declension noun is i-stem (`scriptor` can only automatically detect some neuter i-stems).
+An optional options argument can be used to specify whether a third declension noun is i-stem (`scriptor` can only automatically detect some neuter i-stems).
 ```ts
 import scriptor from "scriptor";